dgzlopes/prototype/README.md

 - Return multiple versions of each config on the API
 - Let the user configure Prototype, and revisit all the config params for the rest of the tools.
 - ~~Create Docker pipeline to create the image.~~
-- Create example using docker compose.
+- ~~Create example using docker compose.~~
+  - Clean up the example, and add docs.
 - Add support for the rest of xDS configs.
 - Add support for "original/static" envoy configs.
 - Add support to apply a config to all the services with the same tag?
   - Maybe we can merge this config with the existing ones?
 That would be cool.
 Merging resources.
 Merge command?
+- Autodetect resource type from the file and be able to mix multiple resources on the same file (of diff types).

 - [IF I'VE TIME] Add support for etcd!
 HA :) Remember the locks daniel